yz-baskoy/my-chat-app/README.md

 6. Visit http://localhost:8000 in your web browser to view the application.

 ## Usage
+* POST /messages: Send a new message.
+    * author_id: ID of the user sending the message
+    * recipient_id: ID of the user receiving the message
+    * content: The content of the message
+* GET /messages/{recipient_id}: List all messages sent to a specific user.
 * GET /users: List all users in the chat.
-* GET /messages/{recipient_id}: List all messages sent to a specific user.
-* POST /messages: Send a new message.
+* POST /users/register: registers a user with the provided name, email, and password.
-* GET /users/{id}: Retrieve a specific user by ID.
+    * name
+    * email
+    * password

+## Author
+Yusuf Başköy